-A. Prerequisite criteria for NRSPs: 1.
-Mission: Is t he NRSP consistent with the mission of an NRSP?
+A. Prerequisite e criteria for NRSPs: Circle One: 1.
+Mission: Is t ne NRSP consistent with the mission of an NRSP?
 Yes / No 2.
-National Iss ue: 1.
+National Issu ie: 1.
 All NRSPs must involve a national issue, relevant to and of use by most, if not all regions.
 These projects draw on the best minds and resources within and outside the State Agricultural Experiment Station (SAES) system to address the issues.
 The proposal should discuss its support activities relative to other NRSPs.
 Yes / No 2.
 For renewals, proposals must demonstrate direct relationship in support of continuing national priority need(s).
 The renewal application builds on the previous project and provides a logical progression.
 Yes / No Comments:

-B. These are th e criteria addressing the rationale for the NRSP: Total Points: address and sup Science and Tec riority Established by ESCOP/ESS: Priority for funding will be given to NRSPs that opport one or more of the national priority areas identified by ESCOP (see ESCOP shoology Committee and Science Roadmap) / 20 2.
-(20 points) R elevance to Stakeholders: / 20 a.
+B. These are the ne criteria addressing the rationale for the NRSP: Total Points: address and su Science and Te riority Established by ESCOP/ESS: Priority for funding will be given to NRSPs that pport one or more of the national priority areas identified by ESCOP (see ESCOP chnology Committee and Science Roadmap) / 20 2.
+(20 points) R 2.
+(20 points) Relevance to Stakeholders: a.
 The proposal must identify stakeholders and indicate their involvement in project development, project activities, review and/or management plans.
 The proposal must indicate how the project meets primary and secondary stakeholder needs and indicate the relationship of the stakeholders with the research to be supported.
 The proposal must also include a mechanism for assessing stakeholder use of project outputs.
 Identify project outcomes that aide in development of or contribute to the discussion of public policy. b.
 For renewals, proposals must demonstrate continued need as evidenced by stakeholder use of outputs and impacts of research efforts that are supported by the activity.
 Comments: